HankB/pmb/notes/init-notes.md

 echo  "size=${size}, type=L" | sfdisk -N 2 "${device}"
 ```

 and the `type=L` seems suspicious as this should be a primary partition here.
 Try removing that and see what happens.
 No change.
-Perhaps resize the Debian root in `helper-Debian`
+Perhaps resize the Debian root in `helper-Debian`.
+That seems to work.

+## 2024-08-21 testing pmb-init with RpiOS

+On latest changes.
+First boot (login) seems OK.
+Upgrading 91 packages.
+Reboot, still OK.